 The Canaries in the Age of Discovery

-Christopher Columbus made the Canary Islands his final departure point on all four of his voyages.
-In September 1492, he paused at La Gomera to adjust his ships' rigging and load fresh water before setting sail into the unknown.
-The islands provided a psychological as well as practical boost: after weeks at sea, the sight of land and the opportunity to rest crew and livestock reduced the risk of scurvy and mutiny.
-The Canaries also served as a testing ground for navigation techniques, as pilots refined their use of celestial references and dead reckoning in these waters.
+Christopher Columbus famously used the Canary Islands as his final departure point on all four of his voyages.
+In September 1492, he paused at La Gomera to adjust his ships’ rigging and replenish supplies, including fresh water, before sailing into the uncharted Atlantic.
+The islands provided a psychological as well as practical boost: after weeks at sea, the sight of land and the opportunity to rest crew and livestock reduced risks such as scurvy and mutiny.
+Moreover, the Canaries served as a testing ground for navigation techniques, where pilots refined celestial navigation and dead reckoning within these challenging waters.

-The strategic importance of the Canaries extended beyond exploration.
-They became a key node in the triangular trade between Europe, Africa, and the Americas.
-Sugar cane cultivation—introduced from Madeira—fueled an economy that relied on enslaved African labor.
-By the 16th century, the islands were exporting wine, cochineal, and eventually bananas, while importing textiles, tools, and slaves.
-This commercial network made the Canaries a wealthy and contested possession, frequently targeted by pirates and rival European powers.
+The strategic importance of the Canary Islands extended beyond exploration.
+They became a key node in the triangular trade connecting Europe, Africa, and the Americas.
+Sugar cane cultivation—introduced from Madeira—fueled an economy that tragically relied on enslaved African labor.
+By the 16th century, the islands were exporting wine, cochineal dye (a valuable red pigment), and later bananas, while importing textiles, tools, and slaves.
+This burgeoning commercial network made the Canaries wealthy and a highly contested possession, frequently targeted by pirates and rival European powers eager to control Atlantic trade routes.

 Cape Verde: The African Archipelago at the Edge of the Atlantic